The Understory: Reception

-Vanessa Blakeslee in Kenyon Review writes that "Erens uses ancillary maneuvers to create a psychological study of disturbance, where thought, rhetorical questioning, atmosphere and theme imbue meaning over plot.
-From the beginning, Erens wisely sets up her quiet tension for escalation in chapters that cut back and forth" and later, "One of the most notable aspects of her fiction is the way she takes “sensory snapshots” of her world and its inhabitants—honing in on details that may appear tertiary at the time, but which effectively build so that the novel feels like a living, breathing mural."..."The result is a ruthlessly poignant depiction of a New York City steadily ceding to gentrification" and she concludes "By the book’s ending, Erens’ focus on a solitary, disturbed man plays as a lyrical sleight-of-hand.
+Vanessa Blakeslee in The Kenyon Review wrote a positive evaluation, noting that "Erens uses ancillary maneuvers to create a psychological study of disturbance, where thought, rhetorical questioning, atmosphere and theme imbue meaning over plot.
+From the beginning, Erens wisely sets up her quiet tension for escalation in chapters that cut back and forth."
+And later: "One of the most notable aspects of her fiction is the way she takes 'sensory snapshots' of her world and its inhabitants—honing in on details that may appear tertiary at the time, but which effectively build so that the novel feels like a living, breathing mural. [...]
+The result is a ruthlessly poignant depiction of a New York City steadily ceding to gentrification."
+She concluded that "By the book's ending, Erens' focus on a solitary, disturbed man plays as a lyrical sleight-of-hand.
 For as her themes seamlessly double back and unify, she provokes greater questions—of what happens to those leading quiet lives when they refuse to change, and are pushed to the brink."